denislour/Assignment/README.md

 ## Proxy Component

 1. Initially, the use of a micro-framework such as Flask or FastAPI for the proxy was considered.
 However, to maintain a standalone approach and simplicity, pure Python was chosen.
+2. It is important to note that the proxy `should be started after` the Node API is up and running.
+If the Node API is not already running, the proxy will continuously attempt to retry its connections.
+In future iterations of the project, more attention will be given to enhance this aspect, potentially automating the dependency handling and startup sequence.

 ## Django Web Component